Overground (song)

 "Overground" is a song by English rock band Siouxsie and the Banshees.
 It was originally featured on their debut studio album, The Scream (1978).
 The band re-recorded the track with elaborate, lush orchestral instrumentation with a flamenco acoustic guitar for its inclusion on the four-track extended play The Thorn (1984).
 This version was released as a single the same year by record label Polydor.

 Music

 This version taken from The Thorn EP was co-produced with Mike Hedges.
 "Just how far they've come is shown by the '84 reworking of 'Overground'", observed Dave Morrison in a review of Twice Upon a Time – The Singles, "where the teeth-grating abrasion of old gives way to a panoramic sound of martial drumming, strings and flamenco guitars".

 The Thorn version of "Overground" was later included on the 2004 box set Downside Up.

 Release

-The Thorn version of "Overground" was released as a single on 19 October 1984 by Polydor, with "Placebo Effect", another track appearing on The Thorn, as its B-side.
+The Thorn version of "Overground" was released as a single on 2 November 1984 by Polydor, with "Placebo Effect", a track first appearing on Join Hands album, as its B-side.
 It peaked at number 47 on the UK Singles Chart.